BLI3980/git_quick_guide/git_beginner_instruction.md

 <p> </p>

 # About
 Git is one of the most popular solutions in market for managing the versions of files in complex projects, whether managed by one person or multiple team members.

+A couple of examples.

+1. You created a website and it works fine.
+However, you decide to add some new features to this site

 # Download and install